carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 The Global Interpreter Lock (GIL) is an infamous feature of the Python interpreter.
 It both guarantees inner thread sanity, making programming in Python safer, and prevents us from using multiple cores from a single Python instance.
+When we want to perform parallel computations, this becomes an obvious problem.
 There are roughly two classes of solutions to circumvent/lift the GIL:

 - Run multiple Python instances: `multiprocessing`